tliron/prudence/TUTORIAL.md

 possible to optimize.
 Indeed, POST is non-idempotent and non-cacheable and should be your last resort.

-"call" is what you can use for non-idempotent modifications, such as decreasing a counter.
+"call" is what you use for non-idempotent modifications, such as decreasing a counter.
 But it doesn't just have to be about modifications. "call" can run a job, start a workflow, process a payment, or indeed call an API.
 It's for any server-side operation on your resource.

 OK, so we know how to create a dynamic resource.
 But there has to be an easier way to